-I was new in business and my drawn plans were largely theoretical.
+I was new in business, and my drawn plans were largely theoretical.
 This was going to be one of the first to be implemented.
-It was nothing less than shocking to witness perfectly sane people digging up their lawn because I asked them to.
+It was nothing less than shocking to witness perfectly sane people digging up their lawns because I asked them to.
 I felt a mix of terror and exhilaration that day.